 In response to this backlash, and to combat the disturbing influence of the food industry, a group of concerned RDN’s founded the Dieticians for Professional Integrity in 2013.
 Their mission is to advocate for “responsible and ethical sponsorship within the Academy of Nutrition and Dietetics,” and their core beliefs include the notion that they should always prioritize public health over multinational food companies.
 As such, their mission is to push the AND to sever all problematic ties to the food industry.
 While this was a good step, it still reminds us to remain skeptical and do our research, no matter what credentials come after an expert’s name.

-Conclusion: Should You See a Nutrition Coach, a Dietician, a Health Coach — or No One?
+Conclusion: Should You See a Nutritionist, a Dietician, a Health Coach — or No One?